Manchester–Boston Regional Airport: Use

 which flies smaller prop-driven planes to places like Portland, Augusta, Bangor, Presque Isle, Rutland, and other communities.
 To handle this "regional sort," UPS built a sorting facility where packages coming in from the company's Louisville hub are redistributed to trucks or to the Wiggins feeder aircraft.

 FedEx previously used Manchester as a regional sorting station as well but now supports the northern New England destinations via direct flights from Memphis, Tennessee, to Portland and Burlington.
 A contract with the Postal Service fills the FedEx jets (coming from hubs in Memphis and Indianapolis) with mail in addition to the typical assortment of express and overnight packages.
 DHL previously operated a 727-200 on a Wilmington, Ohio-Allentown, Pennsylvania-Manchester-Wilmington routing, but that service has since ceased.

-In November 2022, Amazon Air operated by Atlas Air began flying into Manchester utilizing Boeing 767 and Boeing 737 aircraft from Fort Worth Alliance Airport and Cincinnati/Northern Kentucky International Airport.
-Nightly flights arrive from Fort Worth Alliance Airport and Cincinnati/Northern Kentucky International Airport to Manchester and back to Cincinnati/Northern Kentucky International Airport and Fort Worth Alliance Airport in the early morning hours.
+In November 2022, Amazon Air began flying into Manchester utilizing Boeing 767 and Boeing 737 aircraft operated by Atlas Air from Fort Worth Alliance Airport and Cincinnati/Northern Kentucky International Airport.

 Facility and operations

 Manchester Boston Regional Airport covers an area of 1,500 acre, which contains two asphalt runways: Runway 17/35 measuring 9,250 x 150 ft (2,819 x 46 m) and Runway 6/24 measuring 7,651 x 150 ft (2,332 x 46 m).

-For the 12-month period ending April 30, 2021, the airport had 32,845 aircraft operations, an average of 90 per day: 33% commercial, 26% air taxi, 39% general aviation and 2% military.
-In November 2021, there were 89 aircraft based at this airport: 50 single-engine, 21 multi-engine, 12 jet and 6 helicopter.